- The error code 0x80073cf9 is one of the many issues associated with the Store but not one to avoid easily.

 - Check if the 0x80073cf9 error still exists.

 Your firewall may also trigger the annoying Microsoft Store error 0x80073cf9.
 As a result, one of the quickest and safest solutions is to disable it.

-Once you’ve disabled your firewall, download and install the app that initially triggered this error code and then you can re-enable your firewall.
+Once you’ve disabled your firewall, download and install the app that initially triggered this error code, and then you can re-enable your firewall.

-6. Run the Microsoft Store troubleshooter
+8. Run the Microsoft Store troubleshooter

 If the problem persists, try running Windows 10’s built-in troubleshooter.
 This tool can fix general technical issues affecting your Microsoft Store Apps.

-There you go, these are a few options that you can try in order to fix the error code 0x80073cf9 and get back to your daily activity.
+There you go; these are a few options that you can try to fix the error code 0x80073cf9 and get back to your daily activity.